raffraffraff/oci-k3s/README.md

 ## Deploy something useful, with GitOps!
 The most obvious next steps for me were to deploy:
-- Bitnami sealed-secrets, which provide a safe way to check encrypted secrets into my git repo
+- Bitnami sealed-secrets, which provide a safe way to check encrypted secrets into my git repo (NOTE: enable sealed secrets ingress!)
 - Cert Manager, which automatically fetches certs from LetsEncrypt when I deploy a new ingress
 - External DNS, which automatically registers a new hostname on my domain when I deploy a new ingress